 Furthermore, technology has become one of the most intimate parts of our lives, changing our expectations of it.
 Consumers and businesses alike expect technology to anticipate their needs and help them filter for the content that is most relevant to them.
 This expectation has been reinforced by consumers’ experience with web search, smartphone apps, and social media.
 This is why first-party, permission-based audiences are more important than ever

-4. REAL People
+4. ACTUAL People

-Starting with knowledge of REAL people is a distinct advantage in today’s advertising environment.
-This empowers advertisers to connect messages with real people using identity resolution — matching identifiers across multiple unique data points and devices to build a cohesive profile of each individual.
+Starting with knowledge of ACTUAL people is a distinct advantage in today’s advertising environment.
+This empowers advertisers to connect messages with actual people using identity resolution — matching identifiers across multiple unique data points and devices to build a cohesive profile of each individual.
 Audience insights must be comprehensive so marketers can discern who each individual is, down to her name, address and even the cross-device journey that led her to a purchase, all in a privacy-compliant way.

 5. Ad technology should be agnostic